temporalio/documentation/docs-src/cli/operator/namespace/update.md

 However, URI values for archival states cannot be changed after the states are enabled.
 `temporal operator namespace update --history-archival-state="enabled" --visibility-archival-state="disabled"`

+Note that the name of the Namespace needs to be on the _end_ of the command.
+In other words, you should use the command `temporal operator namespace update --retention 180 default` rather than `temporal operator namespace update default --retention 180`.
+The latter command will not change anything, nor will it produce any visible errors.

 Use the options listed below to change the command's behavior.

 - [--active-cluster](/cli/cmd-options/active-cluster)